adhearsion/blather/README.md

         --log=[LOG]   Write to the [LOG] file instead of stdout/stderr -h, --help        Show this message
     -v, --version     Show version

+## Health warning:

+Some parts of Blather will allow you to do stupid things that don't conform to XMPP spec.
+You should exercise caution and read the relevant specifications (indicated in the preamble to most relevant classes).

 # Author